aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

   - encrypted: specifies whether to encrypt data disks.
 Valid values: true and false.
 * `security_group_id` - (Optional, Available in 1.91.0+) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
 * `is_enterprise_security_group` - (Optional, Available in 1.91.0+) Enable to create advanced security group. default: false.
 See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).
+* `service_account_issuer` - (Optional, ForceNew, Available in 1.92.0+) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
+Set this to `kubernetes.default.svc` to enable the Token Volume Projection feature.
+* `api_audiences` - (Optional, ForceNew, Available in 1.92.0+) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
+Set this to `["kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature.

 #### Addons
 It is a new field since 1.75.0.
 You can specific network plugin,log component,ingress component and so on.